maxwellabgit/Databasics-DfOps/README.md

     print('numpy where solution run time: ' + str(t3))
     print('increase in speed from apply lambda: ' + str(int((t2 - t3)/t*100)) + '%')

-After an increase in performance by about 40%, *__numpy where__* beats *__.apply__* by another 40% using the same logic and dataset.
+After an increase in performance by about 50%, *__numpy where__* beats *__.apply__* by another 40% using the same logic and data.

 ![*__np.where__* run time](https://github.com/maxwellabgit/Databasics-VectorizedOps/blob/main/Screenshot%202023-11-08%20195301.png)

-A cleaner approach would be to use a multi-condition-capable module called *__numpy select__* so we aren't calling the same function twice.
-This function serves as an 'if', 'elif', 'else' block, so we can add many more conditions if we choose to.
+A cleaner approach that I much prefer is to use a module called *__numpy select__*.
+This allows us to run many conditions in the same way as an 'if', 'elif', 'else' block, so we aren't calling the same function twice.

     conditions = [
       (df['column'] != 'Dropout') & (df['othercolumn'] > 50),